Languages of Zimbabwe: Koisan

 Koisan, also known as Tshwa, is a Khoe language that is one of Zimbabwe's official languages.

 Kunda

 Kunda is a Bantu language spoken in eastern Zimbabwe, in the Mashonaland Central and Mashonaland West provinces.
 It was spoken by 145,000 people in Zimbabwe in 2000.

 Lozi

 Lozi, a Bantu language spoken primarily in southwestern Zambia, is spoken by roughly 70,000 Zimbabweans.
 There are over 30,000 Lozi/Rotsi speakers in Botswana.
 They are found mainly in Chobe district which comprises Kazungula, Kasane and surrounding small settlements bordering Zimbabwe, Namibia and Zambia.
 Lozi is, however, not an official language in Botswana.

 Manyika

 Manyika is in practice a dialect of Shona and is considered by all Zimbabweans to be Shona, though it is officially listed as a separate language.
-It is spoken by the Manyika tribe of Zimbabwe's easternmost province, Manicaland, as well as in Mashonaland East Province.
+It is spoken by the Manyika people of Zimbabwe's easternmost province, Manicaland, as well as in Mashonaland East Province.
 In 2000, it had an estimated 861,000 speakers in Zimbabwe.